-Care after death, including 24-hour family access to their child’s body in dedicated Bereavement Suites.
+The Ark also provides post-death care, including 24-hour family access to their child's body and bereavement counselling.